 Recap: How to Make Botox Last Longer

-Botox is a drug that gets rid of wrinkles created by repeated facial muscle use.
-It is a foreign substance in the body, so its effects are cut short by metabolic or immunologic processes.
+Botox is a drug that gets rid of wrinkles created by repeated facial muscle movement.
+The body sees it as a foreign substance, so its effects are cut short by metabolic or immunologic processes.

 Book a Consultation in LA to Learn More

 Achieve a youthful and radiant complexion with the help of Botox injections or dermal fillers.
-Whether you still have questions about how to make Juvederm last longer, or if you want to book an appointment, visit us at BHSkin Dermatology.
+Whether you still have questions about making injectables last longer or simply want to book an appointment, BHSkin Dermatology is at your service.

 Get superior skincare from LA's finest dermatologists